annieapp/annie/docs/security.md

 # Security Policy

+Annie is dedicated to keeping our products secure.
+Please read this policy for information on how to stay secure and how to help us patch security issues.

 ## Supported Versions

 The following table shows all versions and if security patches will still be applied.